-> JSTOR
+JSTOR

-A high-quality interdisciplinary archive of leading scholarly journals across the humanities, social and natural sciences.
-Includes core periodical titles on art and art history.
+A high-quality interdisciplinary archive of over 2,870 leading academic journals across the humanities, social and natural sciences, as well as select monographs and other materials.
+The collection includes high-quality images and is interlinked by millions of citations and references.